timothyleejin/tp/docs/UserGuide.md

 Follow the instructions at [_Quick Start_ ](#quick-start) to re-download the Java Developer Kit (JDK) and `LinkUp.jar` file.
 To ensure that the JDK version is correct, type `java -version` in the command terminal of your computer to check.

-**How do I add multiple Roles and Events to an existing contact?** <br>
+**How do I add multiple roles and events to an existing contact?** <br>
 You can use the `edit` command.
 So assuming your contact is a participant for an EWP event, and an invigilator for an exam event, you can type `edit [INDEX] ev/EWP r/Participant ev/Exam r/Invigilator`.
 Ensure that the `ev/EVENT` and the corresponding `r/ROLE` are beside each other.

-**How do I edit only 1 of my 2 Event-Role pairs for a specific contact?** <br>
+**How do I edit only 1 of my 2 event-role pairs for a specific contact?** <br>
-You would have to edit both Event-Role pairs in order for you to see the changes.
+You would have to edit both event-role pairs in order for you to see the changes.
 So assuming you have `Events: [AngBao Hunt, Exam]; Roles: [Organiser, Invigilator]` but you wish to change Ang Bao Hunt to EWP, you can only do this by using the `edit` command and typing `edit [INDEX] ev/EWP r/Organiser ev/Exam r/Invigilator` or `e [INDEX] ev/EWP r/Organiser ev/Exam r/Invigilator`. <br>

-**Can I edit Event information of a contact only?** <br>
+**Can I edit event information of a contact only?** <br>
-No. You would have to edit the Role of the contact too.
-Each event should have a corresponding Role.
+No. You would have to edit the role of the contact too.
+Each event should have a corresponding role.
 So assuming you have `Events: [AngBao Hunt]; Roles: [Organiser]` but you wish to change AngBao Hunt to Exam, you can only do this by using the `edit` command and typing `edit [INDEX] ev/Exam r/Organiser` or `e [INDEX] ev/Exam r/Organiser`. <br>

 **What if I type 2 events and 1 role when adding/editing a contact?** <br>
-Assuming you typed `edit [INDEX] ev/EWP r/Participant ev/Exam`, the second event will not be saved.
+Assuming you typed `edit [INDEX] ev/EWP r/Participant ev/Exam`, the 2nd event will not be saved.
 Only `Events: [EWP]; Roles: [Participant]` will be saved.
 Each event should have a corresponding role.

 **Can I add a new contact with the same phone number?** <br>